Behavioral signals in the Connect web library (Pro)

 (function () {

-appKey: "APP_KEY", // <- Enter your app key here
+appKey: "APP_KEY", // Replace with your application key

 });

-function initCallback() {
+function initLogSignal() {

-// Your signal implementation code will be added here
+// Add your signal implementation code here

 }